 I have a rule: If I think something nice about someone, I tell them.

-I dealt with a whole lot of insecurity when I was younger, and when these issues would really rear their heads, when I felt just pointlessly unworthy––I’d try to remember the nice things that people had said to me, or about me.
-The weight of their kind words was gold, and their expressed views of me made me hope that I could look at myself in a similar way.
+Like so many, I dealt with a whole lot of insecurity when I was younger, and when these issues would really rear their heads, when I felt just pointlessly unworthy – I’d try to remember the nice things that people had said to me, or about me.
+These kind words were gold.
+Their expressed views of me made me hope that I could look at myself in a similar way.
 And eventually, I did.

 So now when a nice thought arises about someone, I express it.

 Lovely sentiment, eh?
 But the truth is that people often think it’s pretty weird, or they seem to anyways – that’s what I take from unanswered Facebook messages and awkward giggles.
 A lot of people probably think I want them, even though I’m not talking about those kind of compliments and I’ve never been shy about my crushes.
 If I want you, we most likely either hooked up or you rejected me.
 (Or, you are a fictional character.
 Here’s looking at you, Dale Cooper.)

 I think it’s just the way we’re wired.
 It’s evolutionarily wise to think everyone wants you, misplaced confidence has led to many babies indeed.
 Plus, it’s not “normal” to reach out to someone from decades ago just to say something nice, or to send them something that made you think of them.
 People assume there must be another motivation, and I bet that’s a pretty easy one to jump to.

 But I don’t care.
 It’s a weird fucking world we’ve got here, and I want to help make it kinder.
 More enjoyable.
 More honest.
 It shouldn’t be weird to say nice things to people, even when it’s random.
 That should be normal.
 It should be considered weird to think kind words but to keep them to yourself just because you feel kinda scared.
 (Of what, right?
 Thoughts?)